Limits of combinatorial patchworking: Introduction

 \subsection{Acknowledgment}

-We are indebted to Ilia Itenberg and Bernd Sturmfels for their valuable comments on a preliminary version of this article.
-Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- \enquote{The Berlin Mathematics Research Center MATH$^+$} (EXC-2046/1, EXC-2046/2, pro\-ject ID 390685689), \enquote{Symbolic Tools in Mathematics and their Application} (TRR 195, project ID 286237555), \enquote{Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks} (SFB/TRR 154, project ID 239904186), \enquote{Mathematical Research Data Initiative (MaRDI)} (project ID 460135501) as well as by the German Federal Ministry of Research, Technology and Space (Research Campus MODAL, fund number 05M14ZAM, 05M20ZBM) and the VDI/VDE Innovation + Technik GmbH (fund number 16IS23025B).
+We are indebted to Erwan Brugall\'e, Ilia Itenberg, and Bernd Sturmfels for their valuable comments on a preliminary version of this article.
+Ilia Itenberg and an anonymous referee directed our attention to the work of Haas \cite{1997:Haas:AlgebraicCombinatorial}; this led to a near-complete rewrite and several new results.
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- \enquote{The Berlin Mathematics Research Center MATH$^+$} (EXC-2046/1, EXC-2046/2, pro\-ject ID 390685689), \enquote{Symbolic Tools in Mathematics and their Application} (TRR 195, project ID 286237555), \enquote{Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks} (SFB/TRR 154, project ID 239904186), and \enquote{Mathematical Research Data Initiative (MaRDI)} (project ID 460135501), as well as by the German Federal Ministry of Research, Technology and Space (Research Campus MODAL, grant numbers 05M14ZAM and 05M20ZBM) and VDI/VDE Innovation + Technik GmbH (grant number 16IS23025B).